 Recipe below the picture.

-*Mocqueca / moqueca – there are a bunch of different spellings, none of which make a difference to how the stew tastes.
+*Mocqueca / moqueca – there are a bunch of different spellings, none of which make a difference to the taste of the stew.

 For 4600g squid (cleaned) 150g white onion, sliced finely 50g coriander, washed and picked 300g red pepper, sliced into fine lengths 160g tomato, diced 2 cloves garlic, pureed 2-3 mild red chillis, finely diced 1 400g tin of rich coconut milk 2 limes Red palm oil (if you find 100% palm oil, dilute 1:1 with light rapeseed oil) Salt and pepper